MangiolaLaboratory/HPCell/README.md

     mitochondrial_genes = BiocGenerics::which(location=="MT") |> names()
     ribosome_genes = BiocGenerics::rownames(input_read_RNA_assay) |> stringr::str_subset("^RPS|^RPL")

-### 2. Ranking droplets from the one with highest amount of mRNA, to the lowest amount of mRNA.
+### 2. Ranking droplets

+From the one with highest amount of mRNA, to the lowest amount of mRNA.
 For this we use the function `barcodeRanks()`

     DropletUtils::barcodeRanks(GetAssayData(input_read_RNA_assay, assay, slot = "counts"))

+### 3. Set min threshold
-### 3. A minimum threshold cutoff ‘lower’ is set to exclude cells with low RNA counts

-If the minimum total count is greater than 100, we exclude the bottom 5% of barcodes by count.
+A minimum threshold cutoff ‘lower’ is set to exclude cells with low RNA counts If the minimum total count is greater than 100, we exclude the bottom 5% of barcodes by count.
 Otherwise lower is set to 100.

     if(min(barcode_ranks$total) < 100) { lower = 100 } else {
         lower = quantile(barcode_ranks$total, 0.05)}